 Metal braces are the only treatment for straight teeth

-For getting the straight teeth that you are looking for, Reddick Orthodontics offers several options.
+For getting the straight teeth that you are looking for, Melbourne Orthodontics offers several options.
 Of course there are the standard metal braces, but if you are looking for a more discreet method of straightening your smile, we also offer clear ceramic braces and invisalign.

 Clear ceramic braces are much like traditional metal braces except the brackets are made with a clear material as opposed to the metal color.
 They are a good option for someone who does not want their braces to be noticeable.